Your Husband’s Secret Porn Use is Emotional Abuse | BTR.ORG

 At BTR, we understand that it’s not “just porn”.
 We understand that your world is crashing down around you.
 We are here for you.

 BTR offers many resources for victims.
-The free BTR podcast is a powerful tool.
+The BTR.ORG Podcast is a powerful tool.
 Tune in to hear stories of triumph over trauma.
 Women just like you are finding peace and safety every day.
 You can too.
 You just need the right tools.

 Our BTR.ORG Group Sessions offer community, validation, and support to women all over the world.
 Attend a session today.